Aaron-Hu/Markin/support_en.md

 * **More actions with Right-click.** Right-click on a file or folder and you will see more actions.

-## Toolbar 🛠
+## Settings 🛠

 :::
-Using the ••• button in the upper right corner to open the toolbar.
+Using the ••• button in the upper right corner to open the Settings.
 :::

 * Text - Adjust font size